mkallipo/affiliation-matching/README.md

 __Goal__: Recognize openAIREs organizations having a openAIRE inside the crossref affiliations data and match the corresponding ROR ids.

-__Input__: A json file from Crossref's data.
+__Input__: A JSON file from Crossref's data.

-__Output__: A json file containing DOIs from Crossref data and their matchings to openAIRE's organization and the corresponding confidence scores, for example: `{"DOI":"10.1061\/(asce)0733-9399(2002)128:7(759)","Matchings":[{"RORid":["https:\/\/ror.org\/01teme464"],"Confidence":0.73},{"RORid":["https:\/\/ror.org\/03yxnpp24"],"Confidence":0.7071067812}]}`.
+__Output__: A JSON file containing DOIs from Crossref data and their matchings to openAIRE's organization and the corresponding confidence scores, for example: `{"DOI":"10.1061\/(asce)0733-9399(2002)128:7(759)","Matchings":[{"RORid":["https:\/\/ror.org\/01teme464"],"Confidence":0.73},{"RORid":["https:\/\/ror.org\/03yxnpp24"],"Confidence":0.7071067812}]}`.

 __Steps:__

-1. After importing, cleaning, tokenizing the affiliations’ strings and removing certain stopwords, the algorithm categorizes the affiliations based on the frequency of words appearing in the legal names of openAIREs organizations (a preparatory work with the openAIREs’ data has been already carried out.
+1. After importing, cleaning, tokenizing the affiliations’ strings and removing certain stopwords, the algorithm categorizes the affiliations based on the frequency of words appearing in the legal names of openAIREs organizations (a preparatory work with the openAIREs data has already been carried out.
 The categories are Univisties/Instirutions, Laboratories, Hospitals, Companies, Museums, Governments, and Rest).
 For example, the affiliations:

 * A1. `"Obstetrical Perinatal Pediatric Epidemiology Research Team Institute Health Medical Research Centre Research Epidemiology     Statistics Universite Paris Cite Paris France"`